 Best Dive Sites in Darwin Island

 Most dives at Darwin Island start from the same spot, although once below the surface, and depending on the conditions, guides can take a number of different routes.
 El Arco is home to many species of shark, including those classic of Galapagos waters (Hammerheads, Silkys, Galapagos).
 Divemasters commonly suggest simply picking a position to hover or rest, whilst watching the array of marine life glide on by, which can also include Manta Rays and Whale Sharks.
-El Arenal, or Darwin's Arch, received it's name from the distinct stone arch rising boldly above the surface.
+El Arenal, or Darwin's Pillars (previously Darwin's Arch before it collapsed in 2021), received its original name from the distinct stone arch that rose boldly from the surface, now sadly just 2 pillars are left.
 Blacktips, Whale Sharks, Hammerheads and schools of Jacks are all found in abundance, continuing the once in a lifetime experience that scuba diving at Darwin Island creates.

 Best Time To Dive At Darwin Island

 Darwin Island diving is possible all year round, with much of the marine life ever present.
 Two seasons exist in the Galapagos - a wet and dry season.
 The wet season is between January and June, offering the warmest water temperatures from 20 to 25 degrees Celsius, occasionally reaching 28.
 The dry season is the busiest period for scuba diving at Darwin Island, which runs from July till December.
 It's a good idea to bring plenty of exposure protection as several dive sites will feel a little chilly, with temperatures ranging from 19 to 23 degrees.
 The reason this time of year is more popular is because of the increased chance of encountering Whale Sharks, together with higher numbers of Manta Rays and Hammerheads.
 Having said that, it's extremely likely for visitors to view particularly Mantas and Hammerheads throughout the year.